tylerlaceby/litebot/lib/readme.md

 ## Usage

 Currently this library will only work for windows machines.
-OSX & Linux support are in development.

 Lets demonstrate how to use some common Litebot functions.

 ```ts